Last updated: August 2023. Review date: August 2024

 The University Student Retention and Engagement Project Officer (SREPO) – will access the Students at Risk Teams site at the end of each week during the semester.

 - Carry-out weekly randomised ‘spot checks’ on students noted on the Logs in each department – they will phone the students concerned and check that the interventions/support provided (and noted in the Monitoring Logs) are having a beneficial impact.
 Where a need for additional support is identified the SREPO will contact the Course Lead accordingly to communicate this.
 Where the ‘issues’ experienced by the student have been satisfactorily mitigated/removed/addressed, the SREPO will recommend to the Course Lead that the student can be deleted from the Monitoring Log.

 - Use the information contained in the uploaded Monitoring Logs for each programme to produce a fortnightly report for each Head of School (HoS).
 The report provided to HoSs by the SREPO, will include:

 - Numbers of students deemed to be ‘at risk’ by programme, and by department.

 - Common reasons/patterns in the reasons for the students being deemed ‘at risk’.

 - A summary of key types of actions taken/interventions/support provided

 - A summary of the effectiveness with which programme teams in the department are applying the principles of the Procedure.

-It is expected under this Procedure that Heads of Department will:
+It is expected under this Procedure that Heads of School will: